David Eagle

 "The Young’uns were bravely emotional but also very funny, thanks to the constant banter from Eagle ..."

 In 2018, David started performing standup.
-He has been crowned New Comedian Of The Year by Leicester square Theatre and at Bath Comedy Festival and Nottingham Comedy Festival.
+He has been crowned New Comedian Of The Year by Leicester Square Theatre and won awards at Bath Comedy Festival, Nottingham Comedy Festival and Best Variety Show Award at The Leicester Comedy Festival with his previous show ‘Flying Solo’.

 David is blind, and his comedy often explores how his disability means the most ordinary, commonplace events are turned into surreal and convoluted dramas.
 Occasionally he dons his accordion (often as a spiteful repost to hecklers) and performs one of his comedy songs, such as his George Formby parody, described by the Guardian as "a comic tour de force."